acejordin/SecretSanta/README.md

 Edit the participants.json file to contain everyone - as well as who shouldn't be matched with who.

-So below Alex shouldn't match with Lauren, but can match with anyone else.
+So below Alex shouldn't match with Lauren (they're married, say), but can match with anyone else.
 Note you can add multiple people to the NeverMatchList.

 ```json
 [